112 Degrees With No Water: Puerto Rican Hospitals Battle Life And Death Daily

 The government calls them "indirect deaths" – those who died after the violent storm: heart attack victims, people on kidney dialysis machines that failed, people who fell off roofs inspecting storm damage, and people killed in auto accidents on highways made more treacherous from Maria's destruction.

 "So far after the storm we have had 49 dead bodies," says Rodriguez.
-Earlier this week, the governor of Puerto Rico raised the official fatality figure for Hurricane Maria from 16 to 34 persons.
+Earlier this week, the governor of Puerto Rico raised the official fatality figure for Hurricane Maria from 16 people to 34.
 But with unofficial reports like the one from Arecibo, that number is expected to rise.

-The fourth floor of the Arecibo hospital has now been taken over by stocky mid-westerners in khaki pants, black boots and t-shirts emblazoned with DMAT, for Disaster Medical Assistance Team.
+The fourth floor of the Arecibo hospital has now been taken over by stocky mid-westerners in khaki pants, black boots and T-shirts emblazoned with DMAT, for Disaster Medical Assistance Team.
 It's a kind of National Guard for reservist medical workers that falls under the Department of Health and Human Services.

 Chief medical officer of this DMAT currently deployed to Arecibo is Dr. Melissa Stein.
 She's normally an urgent care physician at Mercy Hospital in St Louis.
 "In telling team members coming here we tell them it's going to be an extremely austere environment," she says.

-No power, no air conditioning, no local water, no local food, no internet and very limited communication.
-Hurricane Maria falls somewhere between Hurricane Harvey in Houston—where teams stayed in a hotel—and the 2010 Haiti earthquake—where they created a field hospital in Port au Prince and slept outside.
+No power, no air conditioning, no local water, no local food, no Internet and very limited communication.
+Hurricane Maria falls somewhere between Hurricane Harvey in Houston — where teams stayed in a hotel — and the 2010 Haiti earthquake, where they created a field hospital in Port-au-Prince and slept outside.

 Each deployment has its challenges.
 In the Arecibo hospital, it was the sweltering sixth-floor cardiac unit.